adacountymilitia/website/_pages/equipment.md

 * Turnicate
 * Heavy tape
 * Pain medication, OTC
-* 5 pairs Nitrite gloves
+* 5 pairs nitrile gloves
 * Trauma sheers

 #### Uniform

 Generally, militia members wear some manner of BDU (Battle Dress Uniform) with the pattern determined by their AO.
-Generally,  Multicam / OCP, A-TACS, or even Woodland patterns will suffice for this area.
+Generally, multicam/OCP, A-TACS, or even woodland patterns will suffice for this area.

 Reference section [LFMS-01-07A “Uniform Standards”][standards] for more information about a uniform.